 Students should keep in mind that accommodations are intended to provide equal access; they do not always result in equal outcomes.
 Students with disabilities should design their class schedules and workloads with the understanding that, even with accommodations, they might spend more time and effort than other students spend in order to achieve the same level of success.

 - Students with disabilities, who wish to receive accommodations or services other than those offered to all students, must (1) disclose the disability, (2) provide documentation showing a need for an accommodation, and (3) make a personal request for accommodations to the Assistant Director of Academic Resources: Disability Support.

 - Students are not required to divulge the nature of their disabilities or provide copies of their documentation to faculty or staff.

-- A disclosure of disability or a request for accommodation made to faculty or staff other than the Director of Academic Resources will not be treated as a request for accommodation.
+- A disclosure of disability or a request for accommodation made to faculty or staff other than the Assistant Director of Academic Resources will not be treated as a request for accommodation.

 - Once a staff member from the Academic Resource Center (ARC) has approved the accommodation, students are responsible for working directly with the faculty member, staff member, or outside agency to ensure that it is implemented.